Arbin Zejnullai

-Arbin Zejnullai (born 15 February 1999) is a North Macedonia-born Albanian footballer who plays as a midfielder for Egnatia and the Albania national football team.
+Arbin Zejnullai (born 15 February 1999) is a professional footballer who plays as a midfielder for Shkëndija in the Macedonian First League.
+Born in Macedonia, he represents the Albania national team.

-Career
+Club career

 Early career

 Born in Tetovo, Zejnullai spent his youth career with local club Shkëndija, notably competing with the club's under-19 team during their first appearance in the UEFA Youth League during the 2017–18 season.
 The club would be eliminated during the first round, falling 2–1 on aggregate to Slovak champions Nitra.
 As a child, he served as a ball boy for the club.

 Shkëndija

 Zejnullai made his senior debut for Shkëndija in March 2016, coming on as a 75th-minute substitute for Marjan Radeski in a 4–0 league victory over Metalurg.
 After making just two appearances during his short opening season with the club, Zejnullai was used as a rotation option over the next few seasons, making just nine and six starts respectively in the following two league seasons.
 In July 2017, he scored his first competitive goal for the club, scoring late in Shkëndija's 4–0 first qualifying round victory over Dacia in the UEFA Europa League.
 In the process, he became the club's youngest scorer in European competition.
 In December of that year, he would score his first league goal for the club, scoring in the 90th minute of a 3–0 victory over Pelister.
 His 2017–18 was interrupted by injury in January 2018, as he suffered a broken metatarsal in training.
 In November 2019, Zejnullai signed a three-year contract extension with the club.

 Ahead of the 2020–21 campaign, Zejnullai broke into the first team, making 28 league appearances over the course of the season.
 At the end of the season, Zejnullai and Shkëndija parted ways by mutual consent.